 Another Biblical law related to a family states that a polygamous man may not prioritize the children of his preferred wife, in regard to an inheritance, over the children of his less preferred mate(s).
 He must give a double portion of his possessions to his firstborn son regardless of which of his wives is his mother (Deuteronomy 21:15 - 17).

-Another interesting example involves Naomi, the mother-in-law of Ruth.
+Another interesting Biblical example involving inheritance centers around Naomi, the mother-in-law of Ruth.
 Naomi received the land of her husband when he, and both their sons, had died.
 The problem was that when she wanted to sell the land she had to sell it to a family member who also had to marry Ruth (i.e., the widow of one of Naomi's sons).
 The couple also had to have children in the name of Naomi's dead husband.

 A close relative turned down his right to buy Naomi's land, and all it entailed, because it would endanger his own family inheritance.
 His actions made it possible for Boaz to buy the land and marry Ruth (Ruth 4:3 - 11).
 Boaz and Ruth would eventually produce a son named Obed whose own son, Jesse, was the father of King David.